messagedigital/cog-mothership-voucher/readme.md

 - Model(s) for voucher
 	- authorship data + expiry + used
 	- gift voucher is always ONE currency
-- config for setting up product IDs for gift vouchers
+- Implement electronic gift vouchers (products tagged for automatic dispatch?)
-- config for setting which of these are electronic
-- config for expiry time
+- Impment expiry time from configuration
 - order assembler things of vouchers being used as "payments" on the prepared order
 - event listener for when order is created to check if any items are vouchers and generate them if so
 - event listener to email e-vouchers if purchased (can come later)